Masser History, Family Crest & Coats of Arms

-Important Dates for the Masser family
+Early History of the Masser family

 This web page shows only a small excerpt of our Masser research.
 Another 48 words (3 lines of text) covering the year 1667 is included under the topic Early Masser History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Masse, Masses, Massey, Massait, Massaie, Massaies, Massé, Masser, Massée and many more.

 Early Notables of the Masser family (pre 1700)